Avaiga/taipy-doc/docs/manuals/core/features/scenario-cycle-mgt.md

 You can retrieve all scenarios with a specific tag value using `taipy.get_scenarios^` with the _tag_ parameter.

-Two scenario with the same tag cannot belong to one cycle.
-If an existing tag is set on another scenario, it will be removed on the current scenario having that tag.
+Two scenarios with the same tag cannot belong to the same cycle.
+If an existing tag is set on another scenario from the same cycle, it will be removed from the current scenario having that tag.

 You can remove a tag of a scenario using `taipy.untag^`.
 Alternatively, you can use the `scenario.remove_tag^` method.